bitovi/academy/src/angular/15-order-history-component/order-history-component.md

 - Get all orders from our order service
 - Create a child component to handle different states of orders
 - Create ways to update and delete orders in the view
+- Add order history link to our main navigation

 ## Creating Order History Component